American Express Hilton Aspire Card Perks Review

 This one is the most subjective perk since you could get over $1000 in value if you use it at a super high end property, like the Conrad Koh Samui.
 But I will value it at Hilton’s top end points redemption, 95,000 points.
 Hilton points are worth $0.004 each placing the value at $380.

-That is an insane return on value, at least $437.50 in profit each year.
+That is still a great return and profitable overall if you max out the perks.
 Most premium cards, like the Chase Sapphire Reserve or the American Express Platinum, struggle to give you break even value for the annual fee.
 This card PAYS YOU to keep it.
 The first year is even more profitable since you get the airline incidental fee twice.
 American Express really brought their A game with this offering!

-Get this card while these perks are still intact because I don’t see them lasting long.
+Get the American Express Hilton Honors Aspire Card while these perks are still intact because I don’t see them lasting long.
 I envision a Citi Prestige level gutting in the not so distant future.
 Although I hope I am wrong.
+I guess I was completely wrong here, the perks have remained mostly intact nearly two years later.
+Good thing for us!

 This may be the best long term keeper on the market…what do you think?